Emotions run high during the holidays. Prepare for your child’s inevitable Christmas Crash with the Christmas Meltdown Plan printable.

 You can adjust your expectations now so you’re able to stay calm even when your child isn’t.

-Here is how to use the Holiday Meltdown Printable:
+Here is how to use this printable.

 - Grab some crayons or markers.